Case Study — UX Design

 - Different prices on App & Restaurant

 Bucky is a Physics Student and has been a bright student.
-His Maximum time is spent in learning new skills & takes a half hour break sometimes so prefers getting food on time & should be able to order faster through the app.
+His maximum time is spent learning new skills — he takes a half-hour break sometimes, so he prefers getting food on time and should be able to order faster through the app.

 IMAGINARY NAMES TO HIDE IDENTITY